Gareth Taylor: Wrexham

-In June 2009, Taylor signed a one-year contract with Dean Saunders' Conference National side Wrexham, leaving the Football League after eighteen years.
+In June 2009, Taylor signed a one-year contract with Dean Saunders' Conference National side Wrexham, leaving the Football League after 18 years.
 Taylor got off to an excellent start with his new club, grabbing a brace in a 3–0 win over Eastbourne Borough on 8 August.
 He finished the season with nine goals in 28 appearances – enough to earn him a fresh contract at the end of the campaign.
 In 2010–11, the veteran striker hit six goals in 35 appearances.
 The "Dragons" earned a play-off spot, though were beaten by Luton Town at the play-off semi-final stage.
-Throughout his time at the Welsh club he began taking his coaching badges, and regularly took charge of the reserve side.
+Throughout his time at the Welsh club he began taking his coaching badges, and regularly took charge of the reserve team.
 He retired in September 2011, and immediately took up coaching at Manchester City.

 International career

 Taylor is a former Wales international.
-Born in England, he qualified for the national side through his father who was born in Wales.
-After a three-year absence he was re-called to the squad in August 2001 for the final two 2002 World Cup qualifiers.
+Born in England, he qualified for the national side through his father, who was born in Wales.
+After a three-year absence he was recalled to the squad in August 2001 for the final two 2002 World Cup qualifiers.
 He was utilised as a stand-in for John Hartson, who was troubled with injury.
 He scored his only international goal in a 4–0 friendly victory over Scotland at the Millennium Stadium in 2004.